harshilshrma/MoveMate/README.md

 # Conclusion

-Thank you for exploring Movemate, a project illustrating my journey in front-end development, focusing on HTML, CSS, and the utilization of Bootstrap.
+Thank you for exploring <strong>MoveMate</strong>, a project illustrating my journey in front-end development, focusing on HTML, CSS, and the utilization of Bootstrap.
 Crafting responsive designs using Bootstrap has been a cornerstone of this project.

 I hope this project serves as an inspiration for fellow enthusiasts in the web development community.
 Your interest and exploration mean a lot, and I'm thrilled to continue this journey, diving deeper into the world of web development.